btcnhung1299/tfcert-practice/README.md

 ---

-So, it's Septembert 29th now.
+So, it's September 29th now.
 I'm taking the exam tomorrow.
 My biggest gratitude goes to thầy Ngọc, bạn Thành trợ giảng and other "classmates" for helping me revising for this exam.

 Just a few notes to myself:
 - Stay calm.